hudson-and-thames/arbitragelab/docs/source/cointegration_approach/cointegration_tests.rst

 are set to :math:`1` for the :math:`x` variable and the coefficient :math:`-a_1` for the :math:`y` variable (or :math:`-a_1, -a_2, ..` in case of multiple :math:`y_i` price series).

-The Engle-Granger cointegration test implemented in the MlFinLab package assumes that the first step of the algorithm is passed and that the variables are integrated of order one.
+The Engle-Granger cointegration test implemented in the ArbitrageLab package assumes that the first step of the algorithm is passed and that the variables are integrated of order one.
 This test allows us to get cointegration vectors, ADF test statistics for the null hypotheses in the final step from a given dataframe with price series.